Chinese

 Installation recommendation: use flexible braided copper straps (Flexible Busbars) instead of rigid copper bars.
 Braided straps absorb road impact and protect the cell terminals from being repeatedly stressed.
 Inspect all connection points for tightness on a regular schedule.

 Installation recommendation: every cell must be secured with physical compression plates.
-In RV applications, this is not optional.
-It's a necessary installation standard.
 The securing force needs to counteract both charge/discharge expansion and road vibration simultaneously.

 Proper installation is a one-time investment that reduces vibration-related service calls and manual inspection hours for the life of the fleet.